mzst-26/water-quality-ml/README.md

 # water-quality-ml
-Predicting nitrite levels in water samples using Linear Regression, Random Forest, and Neural Networks.
-Includes evolutionary optimisation benchmarking with Hill Climber and EA on the McCormick function.
+First part includes predicting nitrite levels in water samples using Linear Regression, Random Forest, and Neural Networks.
+Second part includes  evolutionary optimisation benchmarking with Hill Climber and EA on the McCormick function.

 This project was completed as part of a university assignment focused on applied machine learning, data preprocessing, and optimisation methods.